-Graduate Teacher Licensure students have three years to complete all program requirements leading to Initial Teaching License.
+Graduate Teacher Licensure students have three years to complete all program requirements leading to the Initial Teaching License.
 If student teaching is not completed within three years of entering the program, additional methods coursework will be required.
 Methods coursework to be considered for licensure requirements must be taken within three years of licensure recommendation.
-Decisions regarding specific courses and number of additional required semester credits will be made on an individual basis by the Director of Graduate Education and the Dean of Education.
+Decisions regarding specific courses and the number of additional required semester credits will be made on an individual basis by the director of graduate education and the dean of education.
 Recency of coursework and relevant teaching experience will be considered.
 The fingerprinting process required for student teaching by TSPC must be repeated and updated if not completed within two years prior to student teaching placement.
 Master of Science in Education requirements must be completed within six years from the beginning of admission to the M.S.Ed. program without loss of credit for completed classes.
 This does not apply to candidates who have completed the Graduate Teacher Licensure program.
-Those candidates have four years upon completion of licensure requirements to enter the M.S.Ed. program, at which time all GTL coursework that applies to the M.S.Ed. requirements will be accepted, and the candidate has four years in which to complete the remaining M.S.Ed. requirements.
-All decisions will be made on an individual basis by the Director of Graduate Education and Dean of Education based on recency of coursework and relevant professional experience.
+Those candidates have four years after completion of licensure requirements to enter the M.S.Ed. program, at which time all GTL coursework that applies to the M.S.Ed. requirements will be accepted, and the candidate then has four years in which to complete the remaining M.S.Ed. requirements.
+All decisions will be made on an individual basis by the director of graduate education and dean of education based on recency of coursework and relevant professional experience.

-Exam Deficiency Policy (GTL)
+EXAM DEFICIENCY POLICY (GTL)